rorycforster/hospitalpricecompare/README.md

 ### Overview

 **HospitalPriceCompare** is an application for searching for the most affordable hospital.
-HospitalPriceCompare was developed as a sample Rails project for the January 2014 Web Development Immersive course at General Assembly.
+HospitalPriceCompare was developed as a Rails project for the January 2014 Web Development Immersive course at General Assembly.
 It was developed over a 4 day sprint to model the agile software development process.

 ### Technologies Used